Adjustable-rate mortgage: Interest rate errors and overcharges

 In September 1991, the Government Accountability Office (GAO) released a study of Adjustable Rate Mortgages in the United States which found between 20% and 25% of the ARM loans out of the estimated 12 million at the time contained Interest Rate Errors.
 A former federal mortgage banking auditor estimated these mistakes created at least US$10 billion in net overcharges to American home-owners.
 Such errors occurred when the related mortgage servicer selected the incorrect index date, used an incorrect margin, or ignored interest rate change caps.

 In July 1994, Consumer Loan Advocates, a non-profit mortgage auditing firm announced that as many as 18% of Adjustable Rate Mortgages have errors costing the borrower more than $5,000 in interest overcharges.

 In December 1995, a government study concluded that 50–60% of all Adjustable Rate Mortgages in the United States contain an error regarding the variable interest rate charged to the homeowner.
 The study estimated the total amount of interest overcharged to borrowers was in excess of $8 billion.
 Inadequate computer programs, incorrect completion of documents and calculation errors were cited as the major causes of interest rate overcharges.
 No other government studies have been conducted into ARM interest overcharges.

+Ireland’s Tracker Mortgage Scandal

+In 2015, Ireland’s Central Bank recognised that the country had a problem with banks moving customers away from low interest, and unprofitable, tracker mortgages in an adverse manner, and setup an investigation into what had happened.